taeyo/SignalRStockTick/README.md

-# SignalRStockTick
+# StockTickR, Azure SignalR Service

-This is an ASP.NET CORE version of StockTickR sample using Azure SignalR Service. it's private test one.
+This sample source is asp.net core version app of StockTickR sample using Azure SignalR Service.